-Exhibit 4: ASHRAE Path Performance Targets
+Exhibit 3: ASHRAE Path Performance Targets

-These Performance Targets are required for all buildings pursuing the ASHRAE Path in states under Version 1.2 as described in Exhibit 3.
+These Performance Targets are required for all buildings pursuing the ASHRAE Path in states under Version 1.2.
 The ASHRAE Path Performance Target for other Versions can be found at www.energystar.gov/mfnc.